ACG Conflict of Interest Policy

-VI-A. For those in a leadership role, full disclosure and subsequent management of conflict of interests is essential in order to maintain credibility, trust and effectiveness with ACG members and society at large.
-For leadership decisions made by staff on behalf of ACG or for leadership decisions made by non-staff of ACG (e.g. members of the Board of Trustees), the conflict of interest review board should review and suggest a management strategy where a potential conflict of interest may exist.
+For those in a leadership role, full disclosure and subsequent management of conflict of interests is essential in order to maintain credibility, trust and effectiveness with ACG members and society at large.
+For leadership decisions made by staff on behalf of ACG or for leadership decisions made by non-staff of ACG (e.g. members of the Board of Trustees), the ACG Conflict of Interest Committee should review and suggest a management strategy where a potential conflict of interest may exist.
 Management strategies include, but are not limited to:

 - Recusal from final decision making processes in their trusted capacity at ACG whenever a personal or potential conflict of interest could directly or indirectly affect ACG.

 - Documentation of recusal in the meeting minutes.

 - Recommending limited industry contacts by certain key (e.g. ACG President) individuals.